-- VIII.
+- C. Computers without web-filtering software or computers with web-filtering software that is disabled shall be used when complaints of cyberbullying are investigated. - VIII.
 Notification to Parents/Guardians of Incidents of Bullying or Harassment - A. Immediate notification to the parents/legal guardians of a victim of bullying or harassment. - The principal, or designee, shall promptly report via telephone, personal conference, and/or in writing, the occurrence of any incident of bullying or harassment as defined by this policy to the parent or legal guardian of all students involved within 24 hours of initiating the investigation.
 Notification must be consistent with the student privacy rights under the applicable provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA). - 2.
 The principal, or designee, shall report to the parent/legal guardian the result of the investigation and the action taken as a result of the investigation. - 3.
-If the bullying incident results in the perpetrator being charged with a crime, the principal, or designee, shall by telephone or in writing by first class mail, inform the parents/legal guardian of the victim(s) involved in the bullying incident about the Unsafe School Choice Option (No Child Left Behind, Title IX, Part E, Subpart 2, Section 9532) that states ". . .a student who becomes a victim of a violent criminal offense, as determined by State law, while in or on the grounds of a public elementary school or secondary school that the student attends, be allowed to attend a safe public elementary school or secondary school within the local educational agency, including a public charter school." - B. Immediate notification to the parents/legal guardians of the perpetrator of an act bullying or harassment. - The principal, or designee, shall promptly report via telephone, personal conference, and/or in writing, the occurrence of any incident of bullying or harassment as defined by this policy to the parent or legal guardian of all students involved within 24 hours of initiating an investigation.
-Notification must be consistent with the student privacy rights under the applicable provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA). - 2.
-The principal, or designee, shall report to the parent/legal guardian the result of the investigation and the action taken as a result of the investigation.
+If the bullying or harassment incident results in the perpetrator being charged with a crime, the principal, or designee, shall by telephone or in writing by first class mail, inform the parents/legal guardian of the victim(s) involved in the bullying or harassment incident about the Unsafe School Choice Option (No Child Left Behind, Title IX, Part E, Subpart 2, Section 9532) that states ". . .a student who becomes a victim of a violent criminal offense, as determined by State law, while in or on the grounds of a public elementary school or secondary school that the student attends, be allowed to attend a safe public elementary school or secondary school within the local educational agency, including a public charter school." - B. Immediate notification to the parents/legal guardians of the perpetrator of an act bullying or harassment. - The principal, or designee, shall promptly report via telephone, personal conference, and/or in writing, the occurrence of any incident of bullying or harassment as defined by this policy to the parent or legal guardian of all students involved within 24 hours of initiating an investigation.
+Notification must be consistent with the student privacy rights under the applicable provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA).

-C. Notification to local agencies where criminal charges may be pursued.
+- 2. The principal, or designee, shall report to the parent/legal guardian the result of the investigation and the action taken as a result of the investigation. - C. Notification to local agencies where criminal charges may be pursued.